keptn/keptn.github.io/content/docs/0.8.x/quality_gates/sli/index.md

 keywords: [0.8.x-quality_gates]
 ---

 A Service-Level Indicator (SLI) is a defined quantitative measure of some aspects of the service level.
-The query for an SLI is provider/tool-dependent.
-This is the reason why each SLI-provider relies on an individual SLI configuration.
-This SLI configuration lists those SLIs that are supported by the SLI-provider by their name and query whereas the query is provider specific.
+The query for an SLI is provider/tool-dependent and therefore each SLI-provider relies on a specific SLI configuration.
+The SLI configruation contains a list of indicators, which always consists of a name and the provider-specific query.

 ## Service-Level Indicator